mailchimp/content-style-guide/00-index.html.md

 ---
-title: Welcome to the MailChimp Style Guide
+title: Welcome to the MailChimp Style&nbsp;Guide
 layout: article
 ---